polleverywhere/sordid-dragon/README.md

 jQuery plugin for vertical sorting on devices that support touch or drag events.

+Works on:
+* Chrome
+* IE9-11
+* Android
+* iOS

-Does not yet fully work on non-touch devices.
+Doesn't yet fully work on Windows touch devices or on Firefox.